-The first Annual FQP Reports are a "baseline" for the overall program.
-This is the "building block" for the future of the LGA annual FQP Report that will evolve and grow.
+The first FQP report was developed for the year 2022.
+In the future, the LGA FQP will evolve and grow.
 The FQP is designed to be flexible and adaptable.
 The participation of airlines, the FAA, and community groups including Roundtables is key to the success of the program.